barryclark/jekyll-now/mcamc.md

 **Can you describe the overall registration process for schools and other organizations?**

 {: .answer}
 Each organization submits one registration form.
-The form allows each organization to register up to 5 teams of 6 students each.
 The organization will be asked to designate a coach that will receive communications from MCAMC, as well as provide basic information about each student participating.
-If your school or organization would like to register more than 5 teams, or if you have any other questions, please contact us at [mcamathleague@gmail.com](mailto:mcamathleague@gmail.com).
+Please see the payment section for payment details.
+If you have any other questions, please contact us at [mcamathleague@gmail.com](mailto:mcamathleague@gmail.com).

 {: .question}
 **Can I register as individual without a team?**